lasandrall/HIP/README.md

 USAGE:
 See HIP_examples.py for example usage.

-3. generate_data: Generate example data to run the method on.
+iii) generate_data: Generate example data to run the method on.

 DESCRIPTION:
 Function generates data with specified numbers of important variables and